2013 College Rep Visits:

 Volunteer Hours Required for Graduation - District Requirement

 Please hold on to your community service forms until you have accumulated 40 hours.
-Volunteer Opportunities are available in the counseling center and on the right side of this webpage.
+Volunteer Opportunities are available in the counseling center.
 Once you have hours totaling 40 hours you may turn your forms in to Mrs. Krikorian in the Counseling Office.
 Community Service Form

 Struggling with a class?